Thesys Logo

 This approach is often called frontend automation.
 Instead of a developer hand-coding every dialog, chart, or workflow step, they can use generative user interface (Bridging the Gap).
 For example, if a user asks an analytics app, “Show me the top 5 products by growth this month,” a generative UI system might decide to display a bar chart answering that query.
 If the user then asks to see those results in a table, the

 A concrete illustration of this is the idea of an .
 Traditionally, dashboards are built by developers who decide which charts or metrics to show.
-In an instead of pre-defining every dashboard view, users can request custom analytics and get an interactive chart instantly (Bridging the Gap).
+In an instead of pre-defining every dashboard view, users can request custom analytics and get an interactive chart instantly (What is Generative UI).
 The front-end doesn’t need a pre-built “screen” for that specific request LLM UI components are assembled dynamically.
 Companies adopting this approach have seen a significant acceleration in development: Gartner predicts that by 2026, organizations using Bridging the Gap).

 Crucially, this generative UI approach means the interface can adapt continuously.
 The UI is no longer a static backdrop; it’s part of the intelligent behavior of the app.
 If the underlying function calling and plugins, allowing it to return rich outputs or trigger UI-like elements instead of just text responses (Bridging the Gap).
 This blurs the line between “conversation” and “application,” as chatbots gain the ability to produce interactive content (buttons, images, etc.) within the chat.
 Meanwhile, libraries like CopilotKit and LangChain UI are enabling developers to connect LLMs to UI frameworks (Bridging the Gap).